wp-plugins/sumome/Readme.txt

 * Smart Bar to ask for emails at the top of your website.
 * Heat maps so you can visually see where your visitors are clicking (or not)
 * Share app - Get more traffic to your site with these super easy to setup share buttons!
+* Contact Form - Simplest way to have your readers contact you
+* Content Analytics

 = List Builder (email subscribe feature) =